 The best Jordans to buy right now include the Air Jordan 35, introduced in 2020—a serious high-performing basketball sneaker.
 For street-style appeal, the best Jordans include fashion collaborations such as the Off-White x Air Jordan 4.

 MJ’s favorite Jordan shoe is the Air Jordan 11 Concord.
-The shoe is known for its innovative aesthetics, including patent leather that meant MJ could wear it for formal occasions.
+The Jordan shoe is known for its innovative aesthetics, including patent leather that meant MJ could wear it for formal occasions.
 The sports star wore it for the entirety of the 1995-1996 season.

 There are many different Jordan 1 colorways on the market now and all have the same high quality as the original Jordan 1s, made from full-grain calfskin with extra cushioning and support.
 One of the best colorways is the Air Jordan 1 Black Toe.